Categories

 It was very disturbing!

-One of them, even after having been shot many times in the heart, started to breathe heavier and heavier, and had to be shot 5 more times in the head before he stopped breathing.
+One of them, even after having been shot in the heart many times, started to breathe increasingly heavier, deeper and louder and had to be shot five more times in the head before he stopped breathing…

 It scared the hell out of us all who were there!